 Elevation: 11,020 ft

 Howard Peak is a spectacular Pioneer Mountains peak with two distinct summits.
 It is located in the Wildhorse drainage on the eastern side of the Pioneer Mountains.
+USGS Standhope Peak

 West Face, Class 3-4 by Judi Steciak and Carl Hamke

 Date of Climb: July 8, 2016

-The trail begins approximately 200 feet (vertical) above the large parking area; it won’t take you long to reach it, so be vigilant in looking for it because it is critical in crossing the Left Fork of the raging Wildhorse Creek.
-The trail tops out at approximately 8,100′ and drops to cross the Left Fork on a sturdy log footbridge that is equipped with an equally-sturdy wooden handrail on the upstream side of the footbridge.
+The trail begins approximately 200 vertical feet above the large parking area; it won’t take you long to reach it, so be vigilant in looking for it because it is critical in crossing the Left Fork of the raging Wildhorse Creek.
+The trail tops out at approximately 8,100 feet and drops to cross the Left Fork on a sturdy log footbridge that is equipped with an equally-sturdy wooden handrail on the upstream side of the footbridge.
 You do NOT want to lose your footing on this bridge, as a fall into the Left Fork would be catastrophic.
 It is a narrow, powerful, raging inferno–even in the middle of summer.
 This crossing is about 1/4 mile above the confluence of the two forks of Wildhorse Creek (i.e., the Left Fork and the Main Fork).